reuterbal/photobooth/README.md

 writing to /tmp.
 SD Cards, like on the Raspberry Pi, have a limited number of writes and so it doesn't make sense to be writing 30 JPEGs per second while people are posing.
-* Helper script (jbp.sh) for Raspian (or Debian Jessie) to install a working version of gphoto2.
+* Helper script (utils/jbp.sh) for Raspian (or Debian Jessie) to install a working version of gphoto2.
 The photobooth program requires gphoto2 >= 2.5.6, but it's not in the standard repositories.
 The original author suggested downloading and compiling it from source, which works but takes a very long time on a Pi.
-Much simpler and faster is to add the "backports" repository and install a newer gphoto from there.
+Much simpler and faster is to add the "jessie backports" repository and install a newer gphoto from there.
+The jbp.sh script takes care of doing all of that for you.
 * Framerate greatly improved during preview.
 The original code was so slow (at least with the webcams I was using) that posing for pictures was difficult.
 (Biggest improvements from blitting an array instead of